What is an Advance Directive?

 What is a POLST (Physician Order for Life Sustaining Treatment) ?

 The POLST is generally recommended for people who are of advanced age and/or have life-limiting illnesses.
 It specifically addresses the issue of whether or not to perform CPR if someone is in cardiopulmonary arrest (heart and breathing stops).
-If a patient and doctor decide together that performing CPR would cause the patient excessive suffering with minimal chance of returning to acceptable quality of life, they might mark "Do Not Attempt Resuscitation" or "DNR".
+If a patient and doctor decide together that performing CPR would cause the patient excessive suffering with minimal chance of returning to an acceptable quality of life, they might mark "Do Not Attempt Resuscitation" or "DNR".

 If you have a POLST completed and change your mind, you can simply complete a new POLST with a provider and make sure your medical teams have an updated version.